julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Workshops & LifeSkills/Note.md

 ## In

 - **BL-071:** Publish student-facing pass criteria on day one — ambiguity reads as a motivation problem.
+- **BL-103:** Baseline the life skill in week one — progress judgments need a documented start.
+- **BL-106:** Decompose before you design — skill → subskill → "I can" behaviors, activity last.
+- **BL-110:** Give the work a real client — external stakes produce professional effort.

 ## Out